Information for Childcare providers

 What does 30 hours mean for me?

-- the operational guidance and case study pack
+- the operational guidance

 - the Childcare Works website.
-Childcare Works i is the government’s 30 hours delivery contractor.
+Childcare Works is the government’s 30 hours delivery contractor.
 Check out their website to see case studies, information and other useful resources

 - the Foundation Years website also has useful resources